MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Orders-OrderItems-Payments/Payments_Final/steps.md

 </details>

-- After applying these filters, the resulting `Payments_Final` table had **98,714 entries**, which was one fewer than expected.
+- After applying these filters, the resulting `Payments_Final` table had **92,842 entries**, which was one fewer than expected as it should have matched `Orders_Final`.

 ### Step 4: Discover the Missing `order_id`
 I discovered that a single `order_id` was missing from `Payments_Final` despite being present in `Orders_Final` and `Order_Items_Final` with valid `price` and `freight_value` data.